AdobeDocs/pass.en/help/accountiq/dashboard.md

 <br>

-When you log in as a Programmer and MVPD user, you'll view the Average sharing score - aggregated for the current segment.
+The Average sharing score - aggregated for the current segment remains the same for both Programmer and MVPD users.

 ## Average sharing score - aggregated for the current segment {#aggregated-sharing}